 Proxmox LXC Intel Quick Sync Transcode for Plex

-Plex, Emby or Jellyfin can transcode media files on the fly to watch them with a Browser.
+Plex, Emby and Jellyfin can transcode media files on the fly so you can watch them in a browser and set the quality.

-All Intel CPU’s since Sandy Bridge released in 2011 have hardware acceleration for H.264 built into the integrated GPU.
+All Intel CPU’s since Sandy Bridge released in 2011 have hardware acceleration for H.264 built in.

-So if your Intel CPU supports Quick Sync you can speed up transcoding and reduce load as well as power usage.
+So if your CPU supports Quick Sync you can speed up transcoding and reduce load as well as energy consumption.

 Proxmox by default does not give LXC containers access to the GPU.

-Add the following to your LXC configuration file in order to allow it.
+Add the following to your LXC configuration in order to allow it.

 nano /etc/pve/lxc/<container id>.conf